Autologous Chondrocyte Implantation

 Li, Z., Zhu, T., & Fan, W. (2016).
 Osteochondral autograft transplantation or autologous chondrocyte implantation for large cartilage defects of the knee: a meta-analysis.
 Cell Tissue Bank, 17 (1), 59-67.
 Abstract retrieved October 3, 2016 from PubMed database.

 National Institute for Health and Clinical Excellence (NICE).
-(2014, March).
-The use of autologous chondrocyte implantation (ACI) for the treatment of cartilage defects in knee joints.
-Retrieved October 23, 2015 from http://www.nice.org.uk/guidance/ta89/chapter/1-Guidance.
+(2017, October).
+Autologous chondrocyte implantation for the treating symptomatic articular cartilage defects of the knee.
+Retrieved February 11, 2020 from http://www.nice.org.uk/guidance/ta89/chapter/1-Guidance.